BA MSc PgDip MBACP

 Whether you decide to work long or short term, the direction of the work is always down to you.
 I offer one to one sessions with adults (aged 18+) for 50 minutes.
 Sessions tend to be at the same time every week, in order to give us some structure in our work together.

 Introductory sessions will be charged £20.
 These sessions give us an opportunity to discuss what brought you to counselling and what you would like to achieve together.

-I offer sliding scale fees of £35-£50 per session.
-Please contact me for more information: firstname.lastname@example.org.
+I offer sliding scale fees of £40-£50 per session.
+(A limited number of concessionary rates are available.)
+Please contact me for more information: email@example.com.